 In the default stand position, the bottom edge of the TV is raised by just half a centimetre, but a pair of stilts are included in the box that, once attached, create a gap between stand and shelf of about 7cm – room for a soundbar or, if you’re eyeing up the TV as a gaming monitor, perhaps a console or your keyboard and mouse.

-At 5.9cm, the A90K is thicker than LG's 48-inch C2 (4.7cm), and the plastic enclosure that houses the processing hardware, speakers and connections covers more of the screen’s rear, leaving only a small section of OLED TV super-slimness with which to wow your friends.
+At 5.9cm, the A90K is thicker than LG's 48-inch C2 and C3 (both 4.7cm), and the plastic enclosure that houses the processing hardware, speakers and connections covers more of the screen’s rear, leaving only a small section of OLED TV super-slimness with which to wow your friends.
 That rear has been given some attention, though, with an etched grid pattern covering the whole surface and plastic panels provided, with which you can hide most of the connections – though those on the side remain exposed and therefore more readily accessible.

 Those connections include two USBs, an ethernet socket, an optical output, aerial and twin satellite inputs (the set supports Freesat in the UK), and four HDMIs.
 Nestled in this area is also a little switch that can be used to turn on or off the microphone that’s built into the TV’s frame and which enables entirely handsfree TV control via Google Assistant.

 Inevitably, it’s the HDMIs and their respective specs and supported features that will be of most interest to most potential buyers.
 Like the A95K QD-OLED and, in fact, all of Sony's new 2023 models, the A90K has two HDMI 2.0 sockets and two HDMI 2.1 sockets, the latter with the full-fat bandwidth of 48Gbps.
 These connections support the next-gen 4K/120Hz, VRR and ALLM gaming features.
 There’s no HGiG mode, but the PS5-specific Auto HDR Tone Mapping does at least mean that gamers on Sony’s console will automatically get a fairly accurate picture performance – though we recommend you double-check its recommendations.